luau-lang/site/src/content/docs/reference/api.md

 void lua_pushinteger(lua_State* L, int n);
 ```

-Places a `number` value on top of the stack, coverted from the integer `n`.
+Places a `number` value on top of the stack, converting the 32-bit integer `n` into a double.

 ```c
 void lua_pushunsigned(lua_State* L, unsigned n);
 ```

-Places a `number` value on top of the stack, coverted from the unsigned integer `n`.
+Places a `number` value on top of the stack, converting the 32-bit unsigned integer `n` into a double.

 ```c
 void lua_pushinteger64(lua_State* L, int64_t n);
 ```

-Places an `integer` value on top of the stack.
+Places an `integer` value on top of the stack with the exact value of the 64-bit integer `n`.

 ## Strings